Skip to main content

 After autofix completes, results appear in your test runs table under the “Diagnosis & Fix” column:

-• Fixing — autofix is still running
+• In Progress — autofix is still running

 • Diagnosed — analysis is complete, with issue counts by category